 What are the farm's hours?

-We’re open Wednesday through Sunday from 10:00 am - 2:00 pm.
+During the week of September 5th - 9th, we’re open Wednesday through Sunday from 10:00 am - 8:30 pm.
 You are welcome to pick grapes any time during these hours.

 Will you have muscadine grapes on the day that I want to pick?